vanpipy/project-build-labs-on-node/README.md

-# Q: What is the project?
+# The Application on Hapi
-A: On the way.
+It is a MVC demo.